logicalclocks/rondb/storage/ndb/rest-server/rest-api-server/README.md

   - **OpRetryInitialDelayInMS:** Initial delay used in expoential backoff for retrying failed operations.

   - **OpRetryJitterInMS:** Jitter is added (or subtracted) from the retry delay to prevent multiple failed operations from being retried at the same time

+- **RonDBMetaCluster** In normal operations the user data and metadata data (API Keys) are stored in the same RonDB cluster.
+It is possible to store data and metadata in separate clusters.
+Use the *RonDBMetaCluster* parameter to configure a dedicated RonDB cluster containing user metadata.
+For example, if *RonDB* and *RonDBMetaCluster* parameters are set then *pk-read* and *batch* operations will be performed on a cluster defined in the *RonDB* parameter and metadata operations will be performed on a cluster defined in *RonDBMetaCluster* parameter.

 - **Security:** REST server security settings